Many people think that a facelift involves pulling the facial skin tight to “iron out” the wrinkles. Once upon a time

 A facelift typically takes about 3 hours, depending on the condition of your skin, your desired results, and whether or not your facelift procedure is being combined with other cosmetic surgery procedures.

-Westlake Village Facelift provider, Dr. Azar, typically uses general anesthesia, but you may choose to have the procedure done under sedation.
-While patient experiences vary, you will likely feel ready to go out in public with some cover-up makeup in about a week.
+Westlake Village Facelift provider, Dr. Azar, prefers to use general anesthesiawith a board-certified Anesthesiologist but the possibility of doing it with sedation alone can be discussed at the consultation.
+While patient experiences vary, you will likely feel ready to go out in public with some cover-up makeup in about a week, though you may not be ready to resume all social activities for another week after that.
 You should be back to work in about 10 days to two weeks.

 Dr. Azar describes himself as an “engineer,” and he applies that innovative mentality to each surgical procedure.
 Rather than simply performing the traditional facelift, lifting and tightening facial tissue, he restructures the muscle and then gently re-drapes the skin for a very natural look.
 His goal is to make sure his facelift patients never look tight, pulled or "worked on."

 The typical response is that they look rested and rejuvenated, like they’ve just had a relaxing vacation.
 Safety and quality are never compromised with Dr. Azar and his outstanding team.
 He operates only at major hospitals and surgery centers, and uses only board-certified M.D. anesthesiologists.
 He is a board-certified plastic surgeon, which means he has demonstrated the highest levels of skill, experience, and knowledge.

-During a facelift Thousand Oaks plastic surgeon, Dr. Azar will carefully tightens the face’s underlying muscles and fascia, also known as connective tissue.
+During a facelift Westlake Village plastic surgeon, Dr. Azar will carefully tightens the face’s underlying muscles and fascia, also known as connective tissue.
 He makes discreet incisions along the hairline, by the ear, or on the chin, and removes excess skin.
 Then he skillfully re-drapes the remaining skin for the most natural-looking results.